ramenspazz/Spirit_sandbox/README.md

 # Using spirit sandbox

-Spirit sanbox is currently set up to perform an experiment

-where a DMI interface with applied current generates a skyrmion-antiskyrmion

-pair on either side of the interface.
+Spirit sanbox is currently set up to perform an experiment where a DMI interface with applied current generates a skyrmion-antiskyrmion pair on either side of the interface.

-If you would like to use your own DMI (TODO: dmi pattern options), you can edit

-generate_config.py
+If you would like to use your own ansotropy, you can enter a function in terms of one variable.
+This function will then be rotated 90deg ccw, and a reflection across the center line of the lattice also generated.
+The function will then fill in between these two functions to a specified width.
+Alternativly, you can set a random anisotropy.

 Further instructions incoming!